-- 2.133 If a complaint is passed to a caseworker, then during their initial contact with the complainant they should confirm whether they are asking for us to investigate the actions of both the organisation and commissioner.
+- 2.137 If a complaint is passed to a caseworker, then during their initial contact with the complainant they should confirm whether they are asking for us to investigate the actions of both the organisation and commissioner.
 The caseworker should allow the complainant to lead this conversation and should only record the complaint as put to them.
-(Policy requirement) - 2.134 If the complaint concerns both organisations, then when recording complaint components on the case the caseworker should ensure complaint components are recorded about both the organisation and the commissioner, even if the areas of complaint are the same. - 2.135 If the complainant only wants us to consider the actions of the original organisation then the caseworker should still confirm why the complainant remains unhappy with the commissioner's response and whether there is a specific complaint about the commissioning of the service, such as how it was funded.
-(Policy requirement) - 2.136 If the complainant decides they want us to consider only the original organisation or commissioner, then our assessment should be limited to that organisation and all records should reflect this approach.
+(Policy requirement) - 2.138 If the complaint concerns both organisations, then when recording complaint components on the case the caseworker should ensure complaint components are recorded about both the organisation and the commissioner, even if the areas of complaint are the same. - 2.139 If the complainant only wants us to consider the actions of the original organisation then the caseworker should still confirm why the complainant remains unhappy with the commissioner's response and whether there is a specific complaint about the commissioning of the service, such as how it was funded.
 (Policy requirement)